Trump strikes deals on trade, critical minerals in South-east Asia

 Malaysia, a majority Muslim country recognised as a global leader in halal certification, agreed to streamline requirements for US products such as cosmetics and pharmaceuticals.

-Its trade minister Tengku Zafrul Aziz told reporters that Malaysia had also secured tariff exemptions for aerospace equipment and pharmaceutical products as well as commodities such as palm oil, cacao and rubber.
+Investment, Trade and Industry Minister Tengku Zafrul Aziz told reporters that Malaysia had also secured tariff exemptions for aerospace equipment and pharmaceutical products, as well as commodities such as palm oil, cacao and rubber.

 Thailand said it would eliminate tariff barriers on approximately 99 per cent of goods, and relax foreign ownership restrictions for US investment in its telecommunications sector, both countries said in a statement.

-They also took note of several forthcoming commercial deals between Thai and US. companies, including the purchases of agriculture products such as feed corn and soybean meal worth an estimated US$2.6 billion per year.
+They also took note of several forthcoming commercial deals between Thai and US companies, including the purchases of agriculture products such as feed corn and soya bean meal worth an estimated US$2.6 billion per year.

 See more on